sauravraghuvanshi/100-Days-of-Azure/README.md

 * There are 2 in-built user for log analytices workspace:-

  1.**Log Analytics Reader**:-
    * With this role, a user can view and search all monitoring data.
    * The user can also view monitoring settings.
 This includes viewing the configuration of Azure diagnostic and all Azure resources.

  2.**Log Analytics Contributor**:-
    * This has all the privileges of the Log Analytics Reader.
    * Here the user can also create and configure Automation accounts.
- *
+   * The user can also add remove management solutions